LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   communicating with distant devices over a network, e.g. for remotely controlling a test.

-  The examples folder on GitHub contains `on example of the Client Server Block
+  The examples folder on GitHub contains `one example of the ClientServer Block
   <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples/
   blocks/client_server>`_.